 Paul Landacre is my wood engraving hero.
 Even more so now that I’ve come across this article he wrote on the subject in the early 1940’s for a book called The Relief Print Woodcut Wood Engraving & Linoleum Cut.

-For anyone interested in this subject you will be inspired by the following paragraphs!
+For those interested in this subject I hope you will be inspired by his insights!

 Wood Engraving Technique by Paul Landacre